 In addition to your larger questions about life, you may have smaller questions about Philosophical Counseling and working with me.
 Below are some of the most frequently asked questions.
-If you have further questions or concerns, please do not hesitate to contact me.
+If you have further questions or concerns, please contact me.

 How long does Philosophical Counseling last?

-A counseling session is one hour in length, and we can do one or multiple sessions.
+A counseling session is one hour in length, with one or multiple sessions.
 You can decide upon a set number upfront (e.g. 3 or 5) or determine the right number as we proceed.
 Even a single session can be valuable.
-For longer-term engagements, we will periodically reassess whether continued counseling makes sense.
+For longer-term engagements, we will periodically reassess the goal of continuing counseling.

 How is Philosophical Counseling different than psychotherapy?

-Psychotherapy is provided by an individual with training and licensure in psychological counseling.
-It may touch upon philosophical questions, but often the focus is on individual experiences and emotions, stopping short of sustained philosophical exploration of universal issues.
-Psychotherapy may help address mental health problems.
+Psychotherapy is provided by someone with training in psychiatry or psychological counseling.
+It may touch upon philosophical questions, but often the focus is on individual experiences and emotions, stopping short of philosophical exploration of more universal issues.
+Philosophical counseling addresses fundamental ethical and existential issues - which pre-date psychotherapy, and are often not resolved through it.
+Both have their place.

 Can Philosophical Counseling treat mental illness or substance abuse disorders?

 No. Persons experiencing mental illness or substance abuse disorders should seek appropriate medical attention.
-Philosophical Counseling can help explore broader questions and issues around the sources of distress (in addition to exploring whatever else matters).
+Philosophical Counseling can help explore broader issues around this distress (and explore whatever else matters).

 Is Philosophical Counseling a form of pastoral care/counseling?

-Pastoral care or counseling is usually provided by someone associated with a particular religious denomination (though often with an ecumenical orientation).
-In addressing issues such as meaning, purpose, suffering, and loss, it can resemble Philosophical Counseling.
-Pastoral care is often provided to persons experiencing acute crisis, whereas Philosophical Counseling is most appropriate when there is not an immediate crisis.
+Pastoral care or counseling is usually provided by someone with ministerial credentials, and occurs within a religious tradition or spiritual frame.
+In addressing issues such as meaning, purpose, suffering, and loss, it has much in common with Philosophical Counseling.
+Pastoral care/counseling is often provided to persons experiencing acute crisis, whereas Philosophical Counseling is most appropriate when there is not an immediate crisis.

 Where do we meet?

-Due to COVID-19 pandemic, all meetings will be via video (i.e., Skype, Zoom, etc).
+Due to COVID-19 pandemic, all meetings will be via video.

 What if I cannot afford the cost of Philosophical Counseling?